crownemmanuel/social-quote-generator/README.md

 1. **Configure Settings**:
    - Enter your artist name (saved automatically for future use)
    - (Optional) Choose a custom highlight color (defaults to orange #FF8C00)
+   - (Optional) Select a font family from 11 Google Fonts (defaults to Oswald)
+   - (Optional) Adjust font size using the slider or number input (defaults to 70px)
 2. **Add Quotes**: Use the "+ Add New Quote" button to add multiple quotes
 3. **For Each Quote**:
    - Upload a background image (supports HEIC, JPEG, PNG, etc.)
    - Enter your quote text
    - (Optional) Enter a word to highlight with your chosen color
+   - (Optional) Choose text position: Top or Bottom (default: Bottom)
+   - (Optional) Override font size for this specific quote (uses global default if not set)
 4. **Generate All**: Click "Generate All Quotes" to create all images at once
 5. **Download**:
    - Click "Download All" to download all quotes at once